12casper3/temporary/README.md

 Identify their challenges and merge decision strategies.
 Identify relevant people you would like to contact.--> Since Phaser has a relatively small community the role of Integrator is not as big as usually seen.
-So as the main creator Richard has a big say in everything and is involved in most of the PRs.
+So as the main created Richard has a big say in everything and is involved in most of the PRs.
 He just thinks about the effects of each PR before merging, so there is not an official checklist or method to accept PR.
 It would of course be interesting to talk to Richard before we are going to do any work on the project.